mcrco/obsidian/Electricity and Magnetism/Gauss's Law.md

 $\phi_{E}$ is the electric flux of the enclosed space across its surface, meaning Gauss's Law is a variation of a [[Parametric Surface and Surface Integral|Surface Integral]] or a [[Flux Integral]].

+# Uniform Charge Density

-# Electric Field Outside of Object
+## Electric Field Outside of Object

 To demonstrate Gauss's Law in this situation, we take a cylinder with radius $R$, height $L$, and charge $Q$.